-Turns out, this is exactly what makes the search for the perfect care solution so difficult.
-After all, everyone wants to find somewhere safe, secure and comfortable for those they love, but there’s no easy way around the question of just how much it could set us back.
+Everyone wants to find somewhere safe, secure and comfortable for those they love, but there’s no easy way around the question of just how much high-quality, trusted care will cost.

 That’s why we’ve put together this guide covering all the information you need about the cost of long-term care, to help you make the decision that’s right for you.
 Whether you’re just starting to consider the options available to you or you’re much further down the road, this guide is the ideal place to get a better understanding of the costs involved when arranging the most popular types of care available in the UK.

 We’ll be honest: there’s no simple answer to how much each type of care will cost you.

-We know - it’s probably not what you wanted to hear.
-But while we’d love to tell you exactly how much you can expect to pay each year, it’s impossible to say without knowing your personal circumstances - how much care your relative needs, where you live and so on.
+It’s probably not what you wanted to hear, we know.
+But while we’d love to tell you exactly how much you can expect to pay each year, it’s impossible to say without knowing your personal circumstances – how much care you or your relative needs, where you live and so on.

 What we can do is take you through the basic costs of each of the five most popular care options.
-In this chapter, we’ll start with the three types of care that take place in the home: caring for someone yourself, domiciliary care and live-in care.
+We’ll start with three types of care that take place in the home: caring for someone yourself, domiciliary care and live-in care.

 When you care for a loved one yourself, you take personal responsibility for their care duties, and may also provide support with everyday tasks.

 There are two ways you might choose to do this.
 You can either visit them in their own home and provide care on an intermittent basis, or you can invite them to live with you and look after them as and when they need it.

 By choosing to visit someone in their own home, you have the flexibility to offer as much care as required when it suits you.
-The care recipient, meanwhile, is able to stay put and maintain their existing support structure.
+The person you’re looking after meanwhile, is able to stay put and maintain their existing support structure.
 In short, neither of you needs to significantly change the way you like to do things.

-It’s no major surprise that many UK carers and care recipients prefer this option, but it’s not always on the cards.
+It’s no major surprise that many UK carers and care recipients prefer this option, but it’s not always suitable.
 After all, your relative may require more attention than intermittent visits can provide, it may become a struggle to balance caring with other responsibilities, such as work or childcare, and distance may prove a stumbling block if you’re not based in the same area.

-In these instances, you might prefer to care for them by moving them into your own home.
-This means you’re on hand to offer support - medical, physical or emotional - whenever they need it.
+In these instances, you might prefer to care for them by moving them into your own home – or moving into theirs.
+This means you’re on hand to offer support – medical, physical or emotional – whenever they need it.

 If your loved one lives independently, your home or theirs may need to be adapted to accommodate their changing needs.

-You may, for example, need to budget for all sorts of specialist equipment: handrails (average UK cost £150-200 each, including installation), stairlifts (£900 and up) and easy-access shower facilities (£200 and up, depending on requirements, plus labour), to name a few.
+You may, for example, need to budget for a range of specialist equipment: handrails (average UK cost £150-200 each, including installation), stairlifts (£2,000 and up) and easy-access shower facilities (£2000 and up, depending on requirements, plus labour), to name a few.
 You may also need to improve overall accessibility to your property, with ramps from around £50.
 If you’re planning any adaptations, it’s worth checking if you’re eligible for a £1000 grant from your local council.
 You can also apply for further financial support via the Disabled Facilities Grant, or the charity Independence at Home.

-On top of adaptation costs, there are little day to day expenses to consider too – bills, petrol, shopping and more - which can start to add up.
+On top of adaptation costs, there are little day to day expenses to consider too – bills, petrol, shopping and more – which can start to add up.
 Given that they depend so heavily on the extent of care involved, it’s hard to estimate exactly how much this will cost.
 That’s why we recommend getting into the habit of creating a plan and tracking out-goings to start to build a clearer picture.

 Plans are a useful way to predict what you might spend in the next quarter- or half-year, and to see how your prediction stacks up at the end of that same period.
 You should always overestimate every expense, to make sure you’re always within your budget and won’t be caught off-guard by those added costs you didn’t see coming.

-In domiciliary care - also known as home care - your loved one receives home visits from a professional carer – these visits can be during the day, night, or both – and range from an hour or two – to 10-12 hours of support a day.
+In domiciliary care – also known as home care – your loved one receives home visits from a professional carer – these visits can be during the day, night, or both – and range from an hour or two – to 10-12 hours of support a day.

-This means their way of life needn’t change significantly: they can continue to live independently - without having to depend on family support - while receiving intermittent visits from a healthcare professional.
+This means their way of life needn’t change significantly: they can continue to live independently – without having to depend on family support – while receiving dedicated care from a professional.

 If their needs are limited, a daily check-in may be enough.
-But if they have particular medical requirements, they’ll likely need a district nurse or healthcare assistant to visit more regularly - to administer medicine, change dressings, perform medical obs and so on.
+But if they have particular medical requirements, they’ll likely need a district nurse or healthcare assistant to visit more regularly too – to administer medicine, change dressings, perform medical observation and so on.
 These caregivers can also help with personal care, including washing, dressing and feeding.
 If a person experiences distress or requires support at night, they may require an overnight or waking carer to monitor them.

-If your family opts for domiciliary care, you may need to cover the costs of home modifications.
+If your family opts for domiciliary care, you may need to cover the costs of home modifications too.

 We’ve gone into this a little above, but there’s plenty of other equipment out there to help make your relative’s life easier, and a quick Google gives you a basic idea of how much it’ll all cost.